little-world/rust-course/projecta/05-reference-count.md

 ### Problem Statement

+Reference counting is fundamental to memory management in languages without garbage collection.
+Understanding `Rc` and `Arc` teaches you about shared ownership, reference cycles, and the trade-offs between compile-time and runtime safety.
+These patterns appear in GUI frameworks, graph structures, caches, and any system where data has multiple owners.

+### What we will write
 Implement a custom reference-counted smart pointer (similar to `Rc<T>`) that allows multiple ownership of heap-allocated data.
 Your implementation should automatically free memory when the last reference is dropped and provide interior mutability through `RefCell`-like semantics.

 Your smart pointer should support: